Al Jazeera answers the basic questions about the upcoming US assessment on Iraq.

 “Iraq is still under foreign occupation and Iraqis continue to die in great numbers”

 “And this is a critical period for us that we need your support, your commitment especially for our immediate neighbours.”

 This sentiment was echoed on Sunday by a former US national security adviser.

 “I think we need to be there for the sake of the region until we have an Iraq that is stable and able to be a partner in the region not be an irritant,” Brent Scowcroft said.

-So far the president Bush has given no indication he’ll veer off his current course and Democrats do not have enough votes to force any change in policy.
+So far George Bush, the US president, has given no indication he will change his current course and opposition Democrats do not have enough votes to force any change in policy.